47degrees/fp-with-arrow-videos/Functor.md

 ```

 # Slide 8
-See an example on how to map over some Optional data.
+Here you have an example on how to map over some Optional data.
 ```
 import arrow.*
 import arrow.core.*